 The cost for lunch is $8.00 per person.
 You will be able to pre-register and pre-pay for lunch online when you register for a campus visit.
 Instructions about pre-paying online for lunch will be included in your campus visit confirmation email.

 During the academic year (September to April), prospective students are encouraged to sample the dynamic academic opportunities that define the Rice experience by visiting classes at Rice.
-The class list for the spring of 2015 will be available on this webpage by mid-January.
 A class listing will also be available at the Office of Admission for you to browse when you check in for your campus visit.

 You do not need to register to attend classes that are included on our list.
 However, if you are visiting campus and attending classes but are not also taking a campus tour and/or attending an information session, please stop by the Office of Admission to let us know you are here.